BjerknesCPU/BCPU-data-structure/source/storage/storage_structure.rst

 --------------

 The purpose of the **data** directory is to house data that we use within the BCPU.
-All datasets should be stored and documented here, following the best practices outlined on this page.
+Datasets should be stored and documented here, following the best practices outlined on this page.
 This includes derived datasets, which are datasets to which the user has done some amount of processing, but that might still be useful for other users.
-Note that the **data** directory has a regulated structure, and so when making changes within this space, the rules and recommendations on this page should be followed.
+Small amounts of data or data that has been heavily processed and does not have value to other users can be stored in user directories as is currently the case.
+Note that the **data** directory (/projects/NS9039K/data/) has a regulated structure, and so when making changes within this space, the rules and recommendations on this page should be followed.

 The data structure is composed of *collections* and *datasets*.

 A *collection* is a directory that contains other *collections* and/or *datasets*.
-It should contain a README.json based on the template, and indicate that the directory is a *collection* by having a value of isCollection:1.
+It should contain a README.json based on the template, and indicate that the directory is a *collection* by having a value of "isCollection": true.

 A *dataset* can contain multiple sub-directories for different variables, time aggregations or ensemble members.
-It should contain a README.json based on the template, and indicate that the directory is a *dataset* by having a value of isDataset:1.
+It should contain a README.json based on the template, and indicate that the directory is a *dataset* by having a value of "isDataset": true.

-The data directory contains two top-level directories; **external** and **internal**.
+The **data** directory contains two top-level directories; **external** and **internal**.
 The **external** directory is for model, reanalysis or obervational data which we have downloaded from an external source, for example, the ERA5 reanalysis.
 The **internal** directory is for experiments